aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ## WEEK 8: Deliverables and Proposal Revisions (Class, Feb 25)

 By now we should have all of our data and we should no longer be running usability tests.
-Based on the data we have at this point, what changes, if any, do we think our client should make to their site?
+Based on the data we have at this point, what changes, if any, do we think our client/partner should make to their site?
 Can we design something that helps them imagine what an alternative might look like?
 Last, do we need to make any revisions to our proposal?
 Did we run tests that we did not originally recommend?
 Are we fulfilling our goals/outcomes?
 Let’s adjust the proposal so that it reflects what we are actually doing and what we’re actually going to accomplish.

 ### SKILLS ACQUISITION: Wireframing: What is It and How Does it Work?